jnstq/rails-nginx-passenger-ubuntu/README.markdown

 rails-nginx-passenger-ubuntu
 ============================

-My notes to set up a simple production server with ubuntu, nginx, passenger and mysql for rails.
+My notes on setting up a simple production server with ubuntu, nginx, passenger and mysql for rails.

 Aliases
 -------